bitextor/bitextor/docs/CONFIG.md

 After crawling, the downloaded webs are processed to extract clean text, detect language, etc. The following set of option define how that process is carried out.

 After plain text extracion, the extracted data is sharded via [giashard](https://github.com/paracrawl/giashard) in order to create balanced jobs.
-Crawled websites and WARCs are distributed in shards for a more balanced processing, where each shard contins one or more complete domain(s).
+Crawled websites and WARCs are distributed in shards for a more balanced processing, where each shard contains one or more complete domain(s).
 Shards are split into batches of specified size to keep memory consumption in check.
 Document alignemnt works within shards, i.e. all documents in a shard will be compared for document alignment.

 ```yaml
 # preprocessing